tldr-pages/tldr/pages/common/behat.md

 # behat

-> A PHP framework for automatically testing business expectations.
+> A PHP framework for Behaviour-Driven Development.
 > More information: <https://behat.org>.

 - Initialise a new Behat project: